U.S. flag An official website of the United States government

 How are traditional soaps and synthetic detergents different?

 Today there are very few true soaps on the market.
-Most body cleansers, both liquid and solid, are actually synthetic detergent products.
+Most body cleansers, both liquid and solid, are synthetic detergent products.
 Detergent cleansers are popular because they make suds easily in water and don't form gummy deposits.
-Some of these detergent products are actually marketed as "soap" but are not true soap according to the regulatory definition of the word.
+Many of these detergent products are marketed as "soap" but are not true soap according to the regulatory definition of the word.

 1. What it’s made of: To be regulated as “soap,” the product must be composed mainly of the “alkali salts of fatty acids,” that is, the material you get when you combine fats or oils with an alkali, such as lye.

 3. How it's intended to be used: To be regulated as soap, it must be labeled and marketed only for use as soap.
 If it is intended for purposes such as moisturizing the skin, making the user smell nice, or deodorizing the user’s body, it’s a cosmetic.
-Or, if the product is intended to treat or prevent disease, such as by killing germs, or treating skin conditions, such as acne or eczema, it’s a drug.
-You still can use the word “soap” on the label.
+If the product is intended to treat or prevent disease, such as by killing germs, or treating skin conditions, such as acne or eczema, it’s a drug.
+You can still use the word “soap” on the label.
+The product may be both a cosmetic and a drug.
+Learn more at Is It a Cosmetic, a Drug, or Both?
+(Or Is It Soap?).

 How are different “soap” products regulated?

-• If your product meets the regulatory definition of soap, it’s regulated by the Consumer Product Safety Commission (CPSC), not by FDA.
+• If your product meets FDA's regulatory definition of soap, it’s regulated by the Consumer Product Safety Commission (CPSC), not by FDA.
 Please direct questions about requirements for these products to CPSC.

 What if my ingredients are “natural” or “organic”?